-Section PUBLIC INVESTMENTS Yes No Reference Part VI.
+Part VI.
 Broker Acknowledgement Certification § 118A.04, subd.
-9 A. Annually, prior to completing an initial investment transaction with each broker, did the city provide to that broker a written statement of investment restrictions?
+9 А. Annually, prior to completing an initial investment transaction with each broker, did the city provide to that broker a written statement of investment restrictions?
 B. Did the broker acknowledge receipt of the investment restrictions and agree to handle the city's account in accordance with the restrictions?
-C. Did the city retain documentation of compliance with A and B above? • Part VII.
-Audit Conclusion ate a conclusionbased on this questionnaire and any other audit procedures performed egal provisions reviewed relating to depositories of public funds and investments. lwhethe er the c lient has Concrasion.
+C. Did the city retain documentation of compliance with A and B above?

+Part VII.
+Audit Conclusion

+The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to depositories of public funds and investments.